jiangnianshun/django-mdict/doc/doc_en/doc_deploy.md

 1. Install docker and run

-2. Delete the .git and huaci folders in the root directory
+2. Delete the .git and deprecated folders in the root directory

 3. Run the following command in wsl to convert the format (or manually convert the format with notepad++)